dalab/end2end_neural_el/readme.md

 The third value of the tuple is the wikipedia title.
 So to obtain a hyperlink add the prefix 'https://en.wikipedia.org/wiki/' e.g. https://en.wikipedia.org/wiki/Barack_Obama

+Moreover, you can evalute the [jupyter notebook] which gives a usefull way to test on your own data. see the following Examples_End-to-End Neural Entity Linking.ipynb

 Other ways to evaluate your corpus is to publish your documents in the supported formats i.e. publish them a) in the same format as the files in the data/new_datasets folder b) in the same format as the AIDA dataset and then run the prepro_aida.py c) in the format of ace2004, aquaint, msnbc